zybermonk/Neuromancer24/README.md

 ### I'm an Entrepreneur and a Gym rat 😉

-- 🌱 I’m currently working on the Trivergence, i.e, AI, BLockchain, Robotics(Automation)
+- 🌱 I’m currently working on the Trivergence, i.e, AI, Startups, Fitness
-- 🥅 2022 Goals: Complete the 5 Startup Projects!
+- 🥅 2022 Goals: Complete the Startup Project!
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: I make cocktails and I have a six pack :)